Disorder Name: Sickle Cell Disease

 Bone marrow transplantation is a potential cure for SCD.
 Stem cells are a type of cell found in bone marrow.
 Bone marrow produces red blood cells.
 A person with sickle cell disease has bone marrow that produces red blood cells sickled hemoglobin.
 By replacing that bone marrow with healthy bone marrow, a person’s body may start to produce normal hemoglobin.
 In order to have a When a person does not have enough working red blood cells, they may have a bone marrow transplant.
 In this surgical procedure, bone marrow is removed from another person (donor) and implanted into the patient.
 The patient and bone marrow donor must be a genetic match.
 There are many risks associated with bone marrow transplants., a Relating to (or due to) genes and heredity or the field of studying genes and heredity. match must be found.
 There are risks associated with the transplant and this option should be discussed with your medical team.

-Gene therapy is an experimental technique that treats diseases using genes.
+Gene therapy – a type of treatment that transplants normal working genes into cells to replace non-working genes in order to treat genetic disorders.
 There are many ways that gene therapy can be done.
-Sometimes a gene with a disease-causing mutation can be replaced with a healthy gene.
-Sometimes a gene with a disease-causing mutation can be inactivated or “silenced.”
-And sometimes a new gene can be put into the body to help fight a disease.
-Gene therapy is still experimental.
+Sometimes, a gene with a disease-causing variant can be replaced with a healthy gene.
+Sometimes, a gene with a disease-causing mutation can be inactivated or “silenced.”
+And sometimes, a new gene can be put into the body to help fight a disease.
+Some gene therapies are still experimental.

 You may read information about the potential for gene therapy to treat or cure SCD.
 Researchers are currently working on different types of gene therapies for SCD.
 Gene therapy is only available as part of a research study and is not FDA-approved yet.
 Currently, the only way to receive treatment with gene therapy is to participate in a Clinical trials test the effectiveness of new drugs or treatments.
 These studies determine how well the treatments work, what risks are associated with them, and whether they work better than the current treatment..
 People with SCD must meet strict eligibility criteria and be informed about the potential risks and benefits of being part of a clinical trial.
 Your medical team can talk to you more about gene therapy.